 Generation C are those who have had their education interrupted and generation C are anxious, witnessing the disorganised attempts by those who we looked to for authority has shaken their trust in the world.

-Confronted by an invisible danger, a threat that affects parents, children, grandparents, grandchildren, employers and employees, its not just about trying to manage social distancing, the whole fabric of our society has been disrupted, if you believe in a god; your faith will be tested, if you are just wanting to meet some new people, find a partner or get a hook-up, its all changed and its not for the better.
+Confronted by an invisible danger, a threat that affects parents, children, grandparents, grandchildren, employers and employees, it’s not just about trying to manage social distancing, the whole fabric of our society has been disrupted, if you believe in a god; your faith will be tested, if you are just wanting to meet some new people, find a partner or get a hook-up, its all changed and its not for the better.

+For many anxiety will be inevitable, depression is possible and financial hardship looms.
 We look at people in the street, on the bus or train as potential infectors of the virus, our ability to just go about our business has been ruptured, a level of fear has entered our society as we wonder just who else has got it.

 Our faith in just being who we are, fulfilling ambitions, enjoying leisure, a meet-up with friends, going to our workplace, all of this has shifted together as PPE has entered everyday vocabulary.